HESHAM22155/supply-chain-analysis-depi/README.md

 ---

+## 👥 Team Collaboration & Methodology
+As a specialized data team, we followed a structured **Data Pipeline** approach to ensure accuracy and scalability:

+* **Data Architecture:** We designed a robust **Star Schema** in SQL Server to act as our "Single Source of Truth."
+* **Operational Excellence:** Built automated Excel workflows for real-time tracking of costs and delivery efficiency.
+* **Strategic Visualization:** Translated datasets into interactive Power BI stories for executive drill-down analysis.
+* **Advanced Analytics:** Utilized Python to identify key drivers behind profitability and shipping delays.

+---

 ## 🏗️ Data Pipeline Architecture
 > **Workflow:** Raw Data → SQL Cleaning → Star Schema → Excel Dashboard → Power BI Insights → Python EDA